5jt/Tatin/docs/source/tatinsloadandupdatestrategy.md

 ---
 # Tatin's Load and Update Strategy

-Before you read this document, you have to have a good understanding of what Semantic Versioning is.
-If that's the case then carry-on reading, otherwise please read [SemanticVersioning](semanticversioning.md) first.
+To read this document, you need a good understanding of semantic versioning.
+See [Versioning](versioning.md).

 ## The Strategy Problem